-Quotation/Passage from Describe the What elements (diction, In one or two words, text including page author's/speaker's syntax, figurative identify the tone of your number. attitude toward the language) reveal this selected subject. attitude?
-Explain how quotation/passage. the chosen elements reveal the attitude towards the subject.
-"But my mother's hair, my The speaker conveys a The selection of detail, mother's hair, like little sense of loving warmth, figurative language, Tender, nostalgic rosettes, like little candy comfort, and belonging repetition, and use of circles all curly and pretty through the description sensory imagery reveal because she pinned it in pin of her mother's hair. the tenderness of this curls all day, sweet to put memory the speaker has your nose into when she is holding you, holding you of her mother's hair, a and you feel safe, is the phrase which is warm smell of bread before repeated to emphasize you bake it, is the smell the significance of it in when she makes room for the mind of the narrator. you on her side of the bed."
-The use of the simile (Cisneros, 52) "like little candy circles" gives the effect of From childhood sweetness The House on Mango and innocence.
-The Street, Chapter 6 sensory imagery of the "warm smell of bread" provides a feeling of nostalgia. -
+Quotation/Passage from Describe the What elements (diction, In one or two words. text including page author's/speaker's attitude syntax, figurative identify the tone of your number. toward the subject. language) reveal this selected number. toward the subject. " " " attitude?
+Explain how the quotation/passage. chosen elements reveal the attitude towards the subject.
+"But my mother's hair, my The speaker conveys a The selection of detail, mother's hair, like little sense of loving warmth, figurative language, T rosettes, like little candy comfort, and belonging repetition, and use of Tender, nostalgic circles all curly and pretty through the description of sensory imagery reveal the because she pinned it in pin her mother's hair. tenderness of this memory curls all day, sweet to put the speaker has of her your nose into when she is mother's hair, a phrase holding you, holding you which is repeated to and you feel safe, is the emphasize the significance warm smell of bread before of it in the mind of the you bake it, is the smell narrator.
+The use of the when she makes room for simile "like little candy you on her side of the circles" gives the effect of bed." childhood sweetness and innocence.
+The sensory (Cisneros, 52) imagery of the "warm smell of bread" provides a feeling of nostalgia.
+From 9